stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 # Admissibility graphs

-The theory of *admissibility graphs* is a general mathematical framework for specifying encapsulation boundaries in a system.
+The theory of *admissibility graphs* is a mathematical framework for specifying encapsulation boundaries in a system.
 This directory contains a formalization of the concept and [mechanized proofs](https://en.wikipedia.org/wiki/Proof_assistant) of some basic theorems about it.
 Below is an informal introduction to the idea.
 I hope you find it interesting!

 ## Motivation